Ramhan Island by Eagle Hills – New Exclusive Resort in Abu Dhabi

 Carrefour, which is operated by Majid Al Futtaim, is one of the largest supermarket store chains in the UAE, and is popular among local citizens and expats.
 Carrefour supermarkets and hypermarkets can be found throughout the Emirati capital, including well-known shopping centres like Yas Mall, Deerfields Mall, Masdar City Centre and more.

-This year the Ramadan campaign lasts for 6 weeks in the UAE Carrefour chain, from February 21 and offers promotions on 6,000 products which will be appreciated by residents and tourists.
+This year the Ramadan campaign lasts for 6 weeks in the UAE Carrefour chain, from February 28 and offers promotions on more than 5,000 products which will be appreciated by residents and tourists.
 Sales will include bulk buys, local and international products, as well as its own Private Label brand.

 Apart from Carrefour, other supermarkets offer goods at attractive prices, including Al Maya Supermarkets.
-Sales in this chain will last for 45 days and be divided into Pre-Ramadan, Ramadan One and Ramadan Two promotions.
-Buyers will benefit from discounts on over 480 products, with price reductions of up to 30%, including fresh produce, beverages, grocery items, frozen foods, meat, sweets, as well as household items and appliances.
+Sales in this chain will last for 45 days with different deals for ‘before’ and ‘during’ the month of Ramadan.
+Buyers will benefit from discounts on hundreds of products, with price reductions of up to 30%, including fresh produce, beverages, grocery items, frozen foods, meat, sweets, as well as household items and appliances.

 Ramadan is the month of fasting, reflection and community activities.
 Don’t miss the chance to learn more about the Islamic culture and history by visiting one of the numerous mosques and museums before the Eid Al Fitr celebrations.